PUBLICATIONS BY RESEARCH AREA

 “An empirical analysis of public & private practice by medical specialists in Australia” (with Catherine Joyce & Tony Scott), Health Policy 111(1), 43-51.
 2013.

 “Public, private, both?
 Analysing factors influencing the labour supply of medical specialists“. (with Guyonne Kalb & Tony Scott).
 Latest version – November 2016 (Revisions resubmitted at the Canadian Journal of Economics)

 What factors affect doctors’ hours decisions?
 Comparing structural discrete choice and reduced-form approaches” (with Guyonne Kalb et al).
-Melbourne Institute Working Paper 10/15.
+IZA DP No 9054.
 (Revisions requested at Health Economics)

 Mortality reductions from increased public health care expenditure: a role for instrumental mean and quantile estimates (with Laura Edney et al) (Email for draft)